simplyhexagonal/short-unique-id/README.md

 ### Features

-The ability to generate UUIDs that contain a timestamp which can be extracted:
+#### Ability to generate UUIDs that contain a timestamp which can be extracted:

 ```js
 // js/ts